 If you have difficulties understanding this concept, please contact me and I will be more than happy to help! 🙂

-Eventide Rotary Mod Demo
+Eventide Rotary Mod Review & Sound Demo (no talking)

 I went through all the presets even though some are not meant to be used with guitars.
-But why not? 🙂 Most of the presets I played with was awesome and already made play all day long.
+But why not? 🙂 Most of the presets I played with was awesome and already made me play my guitar all day long.
 The video you just watched was recorded in an hour, without a break!
 This shows how much I was into it, I can’t normally play this long without losing my attention anymore! 🙂

 As you can see and hear, Eventide Rotary Mod is capable of reproducing as well as enabling you to come up with your own, unique Leslie rotary speaker effect with a couple of clicks.